In most cases, extracting profits from a company by distributing dividends to shareholders is straightforward.

 Use accounting software to minimise the risk

-Consider using accounting software like the widely used FreeAgent to clearly display your retained profits at any given time.
+Consider using accounting software, such as the widely used FreeAgent, to clearly display your retained profits at any time.

 You will always know precisely what your tax and accounting position is, which massively reduces the chance of making a mistake.